Pack a lunch, bring the binocs, and bask in the coastal views.

 2 pm

-Except perhaps with the longest hike, you’ll likely be done in the early afternoon.
+Except perhaps with the longest hike, you’ll likely finish in the early afternoon.
 If you’ve done the short Rodeo Lagoon hike, visit the Marine Mammal Center, which rescues and rehabilitates seals and other sea creatures.
 If you’ve done the longer hikes and want to extend your stay in the headlands, by all means stop here, too.
+Admission to the center is free, but you need to order a ticket online.
+Book a 1 pm visit – it’s okay to arrive anytime between then and a little before the center closes at 4 pm.

 3 pm

-If it’s a sunny day and you’ve more time still, loop back to Rodeo Beach or Black Sands.
+If it’s a sunny day and you still have time, loop back to Rodeo Beach or Black Sands.

 Toast the Day